-If Cameron’s legendary luck holds, he has a good chance of winning concessions from other European partners on the issues that matter most to UK domestic opinion – safeguarding Britain’s borders, curbing immigration by ‘welfare migrants’ and securing value for money from Britain’s European contributions.
+If Cameron’s legionary luck holds, he has a good chance of winning concessions from other European partners on the issues that matter most to UK opinion – safeguarding Britain’s borders, curbing immigration by ‘welfare migrants’ and securing value for money from Britain’s European contributions.

 All this would produce what I still consider the most likely outcome: a small referendum majority in favour of staying in the EU.

 One positive sign is that Berlin appears willing to allow the UK to affirm that the EU is a ‘multicurrency bloc’ – certifying that several EU currencies circulate as well as the euro, including sterling and monetary units of other countries with no intention of promptly (or ever) acceding to the monetary union.